-The Bacone College Division of Professional Studies seeks to train students to become highly qualified health services practitioners, Exercise Science professionals, educators, researchers, scientists, and graduate students within a diverse, empowering environment.
+The Bacone College Division of Professional Studies seeks to train students to become highly qualified health services practitioners, Exercise Science professionals, educators, researchers,

 The mission of the Division of Professional Studies is to assist in meeting the demands for highly competent health care providers, Exercise Science specialists, and others who are educated at the Baccalaureate degree level to provide skilled, informed, and caring expertise, with respect for individual, cultural, and spiritual differences.
 The Division of Professional Studies maintains Bacone College's commitment to serve American Indians and other ethnic groups in a culturally diverse, Christian environment while focusing on overall wellness and quality of life.